 Your guide to zero waste shopping in the UK.
-Scroll on for all the essential online stores places to shop unpackaged.
+Scroll on for all the essential online stores and places to shop unpackaged.
 For local refill shops and zero waste projects across the UK, see here.

 Online Stores for Zero Waste Living

 Objects of Use is a store also opposing ‘throwawayism’ by selling sustainably produced, built-to-last functional items.
-Most of it’s beautifully-designed products are plastic-free, and include kitchenware, stationary items, gardening tools, toys and more.
+Most of its beautifully-designed products include kitchenware, stationary items, gardening tools, toys and more.

 Boobalou is a treasure trove of reusables and other zero waste alternatives, run by a zero waster based in south-west London.
 A Fine Choice, and Zero Waste Shop are also worth checking out.
-Less Plastic have a shop selling a range of reusables, and Sin Plastico have a wonderful range of plastic-free, eco-friendly products (although the postage from Spain can be pricey).
+Less Plastic have a shop selling a range of reusables.

-Etsy is a truly delightful destination for zero wasters, selling everything from plastic-free toiletries to colourful handmade produce bags and beeswax tealight refills.
+Etsy is a truly delightful destination for zero wasters, selling everything from toiletries to colourful handmade produce bags and beeswax tealight refills.

 To buy second-hand stuff, Ebay, Etsy, Oxfam Online, or Facebook Marketplace are good sites, Freecycle, Freegle OLIO has stuff for free.
 Many local waste authorities have reuse shops, often based at civic amenities sites, where usable items are rescued and sold.

 Shopping for Unpackaged Groceries